 Experiments

 The *experiment keyword operates just like *randomize, except it keeps group numbers balanced.
-So if you are randomizing people into groups A, B, and C, the first participant to take your study could randomly be assigned any one of those.
+So if you are dividing people into groups A, B, and C, using *experiment, the first participant to take your study could randomly be assigned any one of those.
 Let’s say they get assigned group B. The second participant could only be assigned A or C, since B was just taken.
 If they get assigned C, then the third participant will be in group A. The fourth participant once again has an equal chance of being assigned any one of the three groups.
 This ensures that the difference in the size of the groups is never more than 1.

 *experiment: My_Experiment